Post Traumatic Stress Disorder Claims

 PTSD claims are notoriously complex as it can be difficult to determine the cause of your symptoms and the liability of another party.
 That said, the awareness of the condition has vastly increased in recent years, and acceptance of claims have risen.

 If you have suffered from PTSD and your solicitor can demonstrate that a single event or cause was to blame, it is likely that you will be eligible to begin a claim for compensation.
-Our team has vast experience in this field and will be pleased to discuss the details of your case in a free initial consultation where we can assess and confirm your eligibility.
+Expert solicitors have vast experience in this field and will be pleased to discuss the details of your case in a free initial consultation where they can assess and confirm your eligibility.

 How much compensation will I receive?